 0.2017 = 3/4 π (x / 32)^2

-Drill Bit Jet Nozzles Optimization depend on Jet Velocity.
+Drilling Bit Jet Nozzles Optimization – Jet Velocity.

-Maximum velocity of the fluid moving through the jets of the bit occurs when a maximum pressure drop is observed at the lowest possible flow rates.
+The maximum velocity of the fluid moving through the bit jets occurs when a maximum pressure drop is observed at the lowest possible flow rates.
 The rates are generally based on the slip velocity of the cuttings in the annulus and the mud flow rates required to exceed this velocity.
-To use Eq.
-10, the flow rate is established as the minimum possible volume.
+To use Eq.10, the flow rate is established as the minimum possible volume.
 The line in Fig.2 is extrapolated downward until it intersects the minimum flow rate line.
 The pressure at this intersection is the value to be substituted into Eq.10.
-In many deep wells, hydraulics and impact optimization degrade into jet velocity criteria because of high friction pressures associated with these wells.
+In many deep wells, hydraulics and impact optimization degrade into jet velocity criteria because of the high friction pressures associated with these wells.

 1. Refer to Fig.2 .
 Extrapolate the friction pressure line until it intersects the minimum rate of 175 gal/min: